openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Ungraded.rst

 However, the percentage of learners who submitted the correct answer went up.

 .. image:: ../images/sections_ungraded.png
- :alt: A screen shot that illustrates the downward trend in number of learners answering, but with lower percentages of incorrect answers
+ :alt: A chart with a downward trend in number of learners answering, but with lower percentages of incorrect answers.

 ..
 CaltechX/Ec1011x/1T2014/performance/ungraded_content/